||Algebraic Groups (algebraic group schemes over fields)

 ||Basic Theory of Affine Group Schemes

 ||Lie Algebras, Algebraic Groups, and Lie Groups

 The goal of this project is to make it possible for everyone to learn the essential theory of

-affine group schemes (especially reductive groups), Lie algebras, Lie groups,
+algebraic group schemes (especially reductive groups), Lie algebras, Lie groups,

 and arithmetic subgroups with the minimum of prerequisites and the minimum of effort.
 In